jazu1412/PYCARET_LOWCODE_ML/Association Rules Mining/README.md

 This directory contains a Jupyter notebook demonstrating association rules mining using PyCaret, a low-code machine learning library in Python.

-## Assignment Overview

-This project is part of a larger assignment to explore various machine learning tasks using PyCaret.
-The main objectives are:

-1. Clone and successfully execute the PyCaret example notebooks in our own environment.
-2. Create a video tutorial explaining each notebook's functionality (1 minute per notebook).
-3. Organize the GitHub directory with proper README files.

 ## Notebook Contents